mrlecko/macgyver_mud/BALANCED_POLICY_GUIDE.md

 - `k_explore → 1.0`: Goal and info are comparable (balanced)
 - `k_explore → 0.0`: One dimension dominates (imbalanced)

-Crisp skills are **pure specialists**:
+Crisp skills are **deliberately designed as pure specialists**:
 - Either 100% exploration (peek) OR 100% exploitation (try/window)
-- Never both simultaneously
+- Never both simultaneously (by design choice)

 This creates a **phase-separated** policy, not a **mixed-phase** policy.

-### The Insight
+### The Observation

-This isn't a bug—it's a profound architectural observation:
+**⚠️ v2.0.1 Correction:** This is a **design property**, not a natural universal pattern.

-> The Silver Gauge reveals that the original policy has crisp boundaries between exploration and exploitation, rather than smooth multi-objective trade-offs.
+> The Silver Gauge measures that the deliberately designed crisp skills have extreme boundaries between exploration and exploitation, rather than smooth multi-objective trade-offs.

+**Empirical Note:** Random skills do NOT show k≈0 clustering (mean k=0.57).
+Only deliberately extreme single-objective designs produce k≈0.
+See [ERRATA.md](ERRATA.md).

 ## The Solution: Balanced Skills